Luos-io/Documentation/src/pages/tutorials/luos-tools/bootloader.md

 In this tutorial, you will learn to use the bootloader feature offered by Luos technology.

-The setup is simple and is composed of two l0 boards (see [boards](../luos-demo/demo.md) for further information on boards we are using).
+The setup is simple and is composed of two l0 boards (see [boards](../demo-boards/luos-demo-boards.md) for further information on boards we are using).
 These boards are chained following rules described in [hardware considerations](../../hardware-consideration/electronics.md).

-We will use one of these nodes as a [gate](../../tools/gate.md), and the other as an application node.
-The second node will host a bootloader and you will be able to update its firmware through the gate.
-You need a USB shield to connect on the the first node to complete this tutorial.
+We will use one of these nodes as a [gate](../../tools/gate.md) and the other as an application node.
+The second node will host a bootloader, and you will be able to update its firmware through the gate.
+You need an USB shield to connect to the first node to complete this tutorial.

 <p align="center">
   <img src="../../../_assets/img/tutorials/bootloader/tutorial_setup.png">
 </p>

-> **Nota**: it's not possible to update firmware on a gate node.
+> **Note**: Tt is not possible to update the firmware on a gate node.

 ### Step 1: Setup development environment

-First thing to do is to install [pyluos](../../tools/pyluos.md) and [PlatformIO](../../get_started/get_started.md) if not already done.
+The first thing to do is to install [pyluos](../../tools/pyluos.md) and [PlatformIO](../../get_started/get_started.md) if not already done.

-Then we will create a working folder on our desktop machine and clone three repositories containing respectively: a gate project, the bootloader and an application example using the bootloader.
+Then we will create a working folder on our desktop machine and clone three repositories containing: a gate project, the bootloader, and an application example using the bootloader.

 ```bash
 cd home/workspace/